About Oakland First Fridays

 Our festival is wheelchair accessible and family friendly.
 People of all ages are welcome to attend.
 Our events bring over 30,000 attendees, so expect large crowds, and amplified sound from our multiple stage and performance areas.
 There are Porta Potties available on 23rd St, 24th St, 25th St and 26th St. For exact locations, check out our festival map here.

 They are but it is not recommended.
 Our festival is crowded and has amplified music and is not a thing most dogs are going to enjoy.
 If you bring a dog it must be on a leash and under control at all times.

 We recommend taking public transportation to Oakland First Fridays.
 The 19th Street BART station is just a few blocks away.
 The 12 (Grand Ave. & MacArthur Blvd.), 51A (Broadway), and 6 (Telegraph Ave.)
 AC Transit buses also come right to the KONO District.
 On weekdays and weekend evenings, the free Broadway shuttle runs every 12-15 minutes up and down Broadway from 26th to Jack London.

 Parking is always a challenge in downtown Oakland and it can be very hard to find on a First Friday.
 Limited street parking is available in the surrounding area, as well as several parking garages.
 Leaving valuables in your car is not recommended.

 Per Oakland law, open alcohol containers are forbidden at the event except at our Saki Garden on 23rd street and within local licensed establishments.
 Violators are subject to citation and/or removal from the festival.
 Local stores will not provide bags with alcohol purchases during First Fridays.

-Our ability to host this festival depends on people obeying the law.
+Our ability to put on this festival depends on people obeying the law.
 Please drink responsibly!

 How do I become a vendor?